 Concurrent Degree Programs

-Students who wish to examine the law in an interdisciplinary context may arrange to pursue a J.D. degree at Berkeley Law School and a master’s degree in another school or department on the Berkeley campus.
+Students who wish to examine the law in an interdisciplinary context may arrange to pursue a J.D. degree at Berkeley Law School and a master’s degree in certain other schools or departments on the Berkeley campus.

 Some students opt to pursue a J.D. at Berkeley and a master’s degree at another institution, such as The Fletcher School of Law and Diplomacy at Tufts University or The John F. Kennedy School of Government at Harvard University.
 Students who are enrolled in their first year at Berkeley Law, the Fletcher School, or the Kennedy School may participate in one of the combined degree programs upon admission to one of the other schools.
 Interested candidates must submit separate applications to the respective schools.
 Each school will review candidates based on its own admission criteria.
 Once admitted to both schools, students should coordinate their combined degree programs with the Dean of Students at Berkeley Law and the admissions and student affairs offices at the other institution.